April 20–27, 2023

 Directed by John DeMita

-Michael, a young man with a fatal brain tumor, is persuaded to take the plunge and have risky surgery.
-It saves his life but leaves him with a condition that strips him of his ability to use language: Fluent Aphasia.
-He manages to piece his world back together and learns to express himself again, but will he be able to keep hold of his loved ones, or his sense of self?
+Michaela, a young woman with a fatal brain tumor, is persuaded to take the plunge and have risky surgery.
+It saves her life but leaves her with a condition that strips her of her ability to use language: Fluent Aphasia.
+She manages to piece her world back together and learns to express herself again, but will she be able to keep hold of her loved ones, or her sense of self?

 Performance Dates & Time